pharo-open-documentation/pharo-wiki/General/TweakingBigImages.md

 ## Fast dragging

-While dragging windows in Pharo an animation happens.
+While dragging windows in Pharo, an animation is run.
 This animation is not performant and can make the dragging of windows slow in large images.

-It is possible to workaround this problem by enabling a "fast dragging" option:
+As a workaround, it is possible to solve this problem by enabling a "fast dragging" option:

 ```Smalltalk
 UITheme currentSettings fastDragging: true
 ```

-This option is reset when we change the theme Pharo and should thus be executed each time you update the theme.
+> Remark: This option is reset when one change the theme Pharo.
+Thus, you should execute this code snippet each time you update the theme.

 ## Disable taskbar previews

-While going oven the taskbar of Pharo, previews of the images are displayed.
+While going over the taskbar of Pharo, previews of the images are displayed.
 This feature can be really slow on big images.
 It is possible to disable it:

 ```Smalltalk